-Large agricultural irrigation (LAI) customers for whom the District owns and operates electrical facilities (Distribution Facilities) generally dedicated for the exclusive benefit of customer are responsible for 100% of the initial and upgrade costs of feeders, sub-feeders, circuit breakers, switches, capacitor and voltage regulators required to meet the LAI customer' electrical capacity requirements.
+LAI customers for whom the District owns and operates Distribution Facilities generally dedicated for the exclusive benefit of customer are responsible for 100% of the initial and upgrade costs of feeders, sub-feeders, circuit breakers, switches, capacitor and voltage regulators required to meet the LAI customer' electrical capacity requirements.
 The basis for determining the need for new or upgraded Distribution Facilities shall be District determined system planning criteria and equipment loading margins (Criteria) which are included in the most recent LAI Plan of Service study completed for each customer.
-The Criteria will be approved by the District's Direct of Engineering and will generally follow requirements established in the District's Plan of Service Study adopted by Commission resolution.
+The Criteria will be approved by the District's Director of Engineering and will generally follow requirements established in the District's Plan of Service Study adopted by Commission resolution.

-When the customer's electrical capacity requirements have been determined by the District to require new or upgraded transmission and/or substation (T&S Facilities), the customer will be required to pay CIAC to cover a share of the cost of the required T&S Facilities.
+When the customer's electrical capacity requirements have been determined by the District to require new or upgraded T&S Facilities, the customer will be required to pay CIAC to cover a share of the cost of the required T&S Facilities.
 The basis for determining the capacity requirements of T&S Facility additions will be District determined system planning criteria and equipment loading margins which are included in the most recent Plan of Service Study adopted by Commission resolution along with the most current applicable Transmission System Study.
 Step-up transformers, circuit breakers and voltage regulation equipment installed at the source terminal of the main distribution feeder are considered to be substation equipment regardless of the installed location.